rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 ### 3.2 Deploy Tekton Tasks and Kyverno with cli

 Let's deploy our Tekton Tasks and other objects using the CLI.
-If you followed the step before, skip this step because we installed all of the needed for continue, so jump to the next step.
+If you followed the step before, skip this step because we installed everything needed to continue, so jump to the next step.

 * Clone the repository and change the directory to access to the demo: